section-engineering-education/engineering-education/content/articles/android-security-rules/index.md

 Dependencies also include libraries like Sofware Development Kits(SDKs) which can be updated directly from Android Studio using the SDK Manager.

 >Note: Dependencies are added in the build.gradle in the android studio.
-Ensure you check the websites of the libraries that your app uses to have the updated version.
+Because some dependencies are deprecated or no longer supported, make sure you check the websites of the libraries your app requires for the most recent version.

 Some dependencies are deprecated or are no longer supported.
 Using them can cause insecurity in your application.